grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Aye, 'Specialty shipments' -- when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
 I also built in a few special modifications -- this here boat is the fastest and most versatile in its class!"

-Hemi looked at the rusting bulbous hulk alongside and doubted there was any class of vessel that would accept it.
+Captain Percy looked at the rusting bulbous hulk alongside her boat and doubted there was any class of vessel that would accept it.

-Shakes continued, "most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
+Shakes continued, "most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat -- the _Gnat_ is the name -- can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."

 "How deep?" asked Hemi.

-"Maybe 30 meters on a good day.
-You don't have to go very deep to hide in something so small."
+"Maybe 30 meters on a good day, if you really pushed it.
+You don't have to go very deep to hide something so small."

 "How fast?"
 Hemi could not deny his curiosity now.